adventurebrew/ueworks/Life Is Strange/docs/How we added hebrew support.md

 - Download and install [UDK 2015-02 release](https://www.indiedb.com/engines/unreal-development-kit/downloads/february-2015-unreal-development-kit-udk)

-- On the installtion folder create the folder path "UDKGame/Flash/Fonts_he/SN_Font_HE" (make sure you're creating the folder the same root folder UDK is running from) and copy the font file there.
+- On the installation folder create the folder path "UDKGame/Flash/Fonts_he/SN_Font_HE" (make sure you're creating the folder the same root folder UDK is running from) and copy the font file there.

-- Open the UDK editor and select import on the contect browser window and click ok
+- Open the UDK editor and select import on the content browser window
+- Select the font file and click ok

 ![import asset](udk_import.JPG 'import asset')
 ![package file](udk_package_file.JPG 'package file')